Works on the Chapel Street East (Phase 1) and New Bailey Gateway (Phase 2) scheme is due to be completed on Monday 1 December 2025.

 When will the works take place?

-The works will take place from Tuesday 22 April until spring 2026.
+The works will take place from Tuesday 22 April until Monday 1 December 2025.
 Traffic restrictions will be in place from Monday 5 May until the works’ completion.

 What are the traffic restrictions?

 During the construction there will be temporary traffic management in place.
 From 22 April we will start preparing the area for the construction works and will need to remove the existing cycle lane wands and some road markings.
-From Monday 5 May there will be a one-way closure on Chapel Street heading towards Salford (westbound), between Blackfriars Road and New Bailey, until early 2026, please see map below.
+From Monday 5 May there will be a one-way closure on Chapel Street heading towards Salford (westbound), between Blackfriars Road and New Bailey, until Monday 1 December 2025, please see map below.

 Traffic travelling towards Manchester (eastbound) will not be affected.
 Residents’ and businesses’ access will remain open at all times, however there may be some temporary changes to the access routes with diversions in place.